CodingZeal/nextjs-server-action-validation/post.md

 This article and accompanying example application utilize Next.js version 14.x configured with TailwindCSS and TypeScript.

-## The Importance of Server-Side Validation

-While client-side validation provides immediate feedback and improves user experience, server-side validation is a must for any application.
-It acts as a second line of defense against invalid or malicious data.
-Even if you augment your application with client-side validation, server-side validation is necessary to ensure data integrity and security.

 ## Overview of Zod Schema for Validation

 Zod allows us to define a validation schema for our form data.
 This schema is a declarative way of specifying the validation rules for each field.
 For example, to mark a field as required, we can use the `min(1)` method, which specifies that the field must have a minimum length of 1.
+The 2nd argument is optional and can be used to override the default error message.

+Zod has many validation methods for different data types and scenarios, for strings you can use the `email()` method to validate an email address or `url()` to validate a URL, if you have custom needs you can always use `regex()` to validate against a regular expression.

 Here's an example of a Zod schema definition: